philrz/super/docs/tutorials/super-for-jq.md

 So as a first step, let's figure out how to create each edge, where an edge is a relation between the requesting user and the set of reviewers.
-We can create this in Zed with a ["lateral subquery"](../language/lateral-subqueries.md).
+We can create this with a ["lateral subquery"](../language/lateral-subqueries.md).
 Instead of computing a set-union over all the reviewers across all PRs, we instead want to compute the set-union over the reviewers in each PR.
 We can do this as follows: